DctrlVan/dctrl-admin/README.md

 Start by cloning this repo.
 In the new folder do:
 - `npm install`

-This will start the dev server
+Once npm is installed, you can start the dev server by running the following:
 - `npm run dev`

 The admin-server depends on: